Multi-impulse

 Feature under development

-Please note that this method is still under integration in the studio and has not yet been fully tested on all targets.
+Please note that this method is still under integration in the studio and has several limitations.
 This tutorial is for advanced users only.
 Thus, we will provide limited support on the forum until the integration is completed.
-If you are interested in using it for an enterprise project, please sign up for our FREE Enterprise Trial and our solution engineers can work with you on the integration.
+If you have subscribed to an Enterprise Plan, you can contact our customer success or solution engineering team.

 In this tutorial, we will see how to run multiple impulses using the downloaded C++ libraries of two different projects.